openvinotoolkit/openvino/src/plugins/intel_gna/docs/transformations.md

 ```
 std::vector<InferenceEngine::CNNLayerPtr> * pLayers
 ```
-It is preferrable not to write new CNNNetwork transformations.
-All that code is considered as a legacy.
+It is preferrable to write new transformations as nGraph passes and avoid implementing CNNNetwork passes.
+All CNNNetwork related code is considered as a legacy.
 Existed CNNNetwork passes are ported to ngraph.

 ## GNA ngraph-based layers